 Black Lotus Autographed Alpha

 Magic: The Gathering’s most famous flower is also its most prized card.
 Long coveted as a collector’s piece, a mint-condition Black Lotus from the game’s 1993 Alpha set (the first print run of MTG’s original core set), signed by illustrator Christopher Rush, sold for a whopping $511,100 / £360,427 in an eBay auction in January 2021.
-That makes this Black Lotus the most expensive MTG card ever sold.
+That would make this Black Lotus the most expensive MTG card ever sold, except that Post Malone recently claimed to have bought a similar Black Lotus for $800,000.

 Format change: This is how to build an MTG Commander deck